 - Set aside 2 tablespoons of diced mangoes.

-- Add the rest of the mangos in a food processor, and blend until smooth.
+- Add the rest of the mangos to a food processor or blender, and blend until smooth.

-- Add mango and stir until mixture is smooth and everything is well combined.
+- Add the blended mangos and stir until the mixture is smooth and everything is well combined.

 If using a popsicle mold: